 Developing a Patient-Centered Measure of Caregiver Relationships

 This study, funded by the Craig H. Neilsen Foundation, is developing a new measure of the quality of the relationship that people with SCI have with their caregivers.
-This measure should be useful to people with SCI, as well as to both clinicians and agencies that hire caregivers, as well as to researchers.
-Earlier, this study gathered ideas from people with SCI, caregivers serving this population, as well as clinicians, in order to build a large pool of potential items.
+This measure should be useful to people with SCI, both clinicians and agencies that hire caregivers, as well as to researchers.
+Earlier, this study gathered ideas from people with SCI, caregivers serving this population, and as clinicians, in order to build a large pool of potential items.
 Staff are now conducting interviews with adults with SCI who receive caregiving, nationwide.
 Interviews take between 45 – 75 minutes to complete.
-If you are interested in learning more about this study, please send an email to: MF-Neilsen@umich.edu.
+People who join this study will be compensated $35 for their study participation.
+If you are interested in learning more about this study, please call (734) 936-1977 or send an email to: MF-Neilsen@umich.edu(link sends e-mail).

 Healthy Aging, Environment and Spinal Cord Injury

 Adults who have SCI may face different aging challenges than those adults without SCI.
 The purpose of this research study, funded by the Craig H. Neilsen Foundation, is to understand how the environment and neighborhoods affect the health of people aging with SCI in Michigan and surrounding states.
 While most studies on aging focus on the problems that people experience as they age, this study is also looking at the factors that promote health as people age with SCI.
-The research team is conducting phone surveys with participants who are over the age of 45 and have been living with SCI for one year or more.
-Participants are compensated for their time.
-If you are interested in learning more about this study, please send an email to: email@example.com.
+The research team has completed collecting interviews for this study, which involved individual interviews and focus groups.
+Analysis of the data is now being done as well as writing ups study results so that they can be shared, with clinicians, researchers and people with SCI.